10 Sensory Tips For The Holidays

 Children and adults alike can get overwhelmed by the crowds, new smells, new people, unwanted hugs or pats on the back, twinkling lights, and the busy, loud environment.
 And let’s not forget the new, although beautiful, itchy Christmas sweater.
 It’s a lot to take in for anyone really.

 Occupational therapists who specialize in sensory integration therapy can help provide guidance to families.
-Through intervention and an individualized home exercise program therapists can help guide families through difficult situations and behaviors.
+Through intervention and an individualized sensory diet, therapists can help guide families through difficult situations and behaviors.

 I recommend brainstorming ideas with your personal therapist to discuss sensory strategies specific to your child’s or your own sensory system.
-Knowing your own or your child’s sensory system well will help in choosing the right sensory tips specifically for you.
+Knowing your own or your child’s sensory system well will help in choosing the right sensory tips.

 Evidence Based Research And Sensory Integration

 It’s important to note that additional evidence based research is needed in this area of occupational therapy.
-Sensory integration treatment and sensory tools such as weighted blankets are still in need of more rigorous research.
+Weighted sensory tools such as weighted blankets, weighted vests, and weighted stuffed animals, are still in need of more rigorous research, although parents and therapists alike report their benefits.
 Here are some research articles published by the American Journal Of Occupational Therapy regarding the efficacy of sensory integration therapy.

 Sensory Tips For Children